 - encouraging institutions that work with children to introduce a low-level concerns policy and/or culture

 - working with the Police on new national sexting guidance and with the DfE on Guidance on Sexual Violence and Harassment in Schools

 - designing a child-on-child abuse toolkit for schools which is referred to in DfE Guidance

 - reviewing the extent to which the Child Protection System in England provides a sufficient framework for safeguarding adolescents from peer-on-peer abuse

 - establishing a charity sector safeguarding steering group, which meets bi-annually and is represented by large national and international charities

 - developing a protocol for international schools to use when responding to and handling allegations of abuse against members of staff, and

 - working with INTERPOL and the International Task Force for Child Protection on a project to develop an INTERPOL Child Protection Audit Service (I-CPAS), the purpose of which is to prevent sex offenders from obtaining employment working with children.

-In addition to the above, the SU hosts an Annual Safeguarding Conference, a rolling programme of seminars, and other standalone events throughout the year, and regularly publishes articles and briefings.
+In addition to the above, the SU hosts an Annual Safeguarding Conference, a rolling programme of seminars, and other standalone events throughout the year, and regularly publishes articles, briefings, and podcasts.